keithalewis/math/bsmbs.md

-I am writing this polemic to convince you the [@BlaSch1973] and [@Mer1973] model for valuing options is long past its expiration date.
-Their assumption of continuous time trading is a mathematical artefact of using Ito process to model intrument prices.
-Traders can only execute a finite number of trades to hedge an option and need to know when, how much, and the risk involved.
+I am writing this polemic to convince you the [@BlaSch1973] and [@Mer1973] model for valuing options is preposterous.
+Its many defects have been documented but their assumption of continuous time trading is particularly ridiculous.
+Traders can only
+execute a finite number of trades to hedge an option and need to know when, how much, and the risk involved.
-B-S/M only answers the how much question with their delta hedge.
+B-S/M only answers the how much question.
-Their absurd answer to "when" is "continuously" and claim the risk is zero.
+Telling a trader the answer to when is "continuously" and then claim the risk is zero is a sure-fire way to get unceremoniously booted off a trading floor.

 Stephen [@Ros1978] came up with a simpler and more general theory than B-S/M for valuing derivatives.
 He showed their result follows from geometry.
-There is no need for probability theory, Ito processes, partial differential equations, or dicey equilibrium fairy tales.
-All you need is to recognize the fact instruments have prices and cash flows that are paid in proportion to the amount held.
+There is no need for probability theory, Ito processes, or partial differential equations.
-Cash flows place geometric constraints on arbitrage-free prices.

 Ross used the Hahn-Banach theorem to show

 > If there are no arbitrage opportunities in a market, then